Srinivasa-Pradeep/Time-Complexity-Guide/README.md

 ### 5.1 A 5-Step Mental Checklist for Time Complexity Analysis

-When faced with a new algorithm in a coding interview or competition, follow these steps to systematically determine its time complexity [1, 5, 37, 87]:
+When faced with a new algorithm in a coding interview or competition, follow these steps to systematically determine its time complexity:

 1.  **Identify Input Variables:** First, determine what constitutes the "input size."
 Is it a single number $n$?
 The length of an array?
 Are there multiple inputs, like $n$ and $m$?
-Clearly defining your variables is the foundation of a correct analysis.[88]
+Clearly defining your variables is the foundation of a correct analysis.
 2.  **Trace the Outermost Structure:** Analyze the code from the outside in.
 Identify the main loops or the initial recursive call.
 This establishes the primary driver of the complexity.
 For example, a single loop iterating from 0 to $n-1$ immediately suggests a base of at least $O(n)$.
 3.  **Analyze Work Inside Loops/Functions:** For each iteration of a loop or each function call, determine the complexity of the work being done.
 Is it a constant-time operation ($O(1)$)?
 Does it involve another loop or a function call whose complexity depends on the current state (e.g., a nested loop running up to `i`)?
 4.  **Handle Recursion Systematically:** If the algorithm is recursive, do not guess.
 Write down the recurrence relation.